Ratansingh648/Single-Image-Reflection-Removal/README.md

 ###  Akhil - Seeing Deeply and Bidirectionally: A deep learning approach for Single Image Reflection Removal

+#### LONG story SHORT:

+I = B +  R

+Training dataset has I as input and B and R as ground truths available.

+Testing dataset has I as input and only B as groundtruth (no R available)

+1) I -> B     (learn a mapping function to estimate B)
+2) B -> R    (use the learnt mapping function to estimate R)
+3) R -> B    (use the learnt mapping function to estimate B again - thereby making B prediction more accurate)

+Evaluation is done in SSIM and PSNR

 #### Main Idea -

 ***Estimate Reflection (R) image and utilize it to estimate Background (B) image using a cascaded Deep Neural Network.***